 - SINCERITY — Use no hurtful deceit; think innocently and justly, and, if you speak, speak accordingly.

-- Habit 7: Sharpen the saw — It’s preserving and enhancing the greatest asset you have–you.
+- SHARPEN THE SAW — It’s preserving and enhancing the greatest asset you have–you.
 It’s renewing the four dimensions of your nature: physical, spiritual, mental, and social/emotional. … “Sharpen the saw” basically means expressing all four motivations.
 It means exercising all four dimensions of our nature, regularly and consistently in wise and balanced ways.
+(Habit 7)

 - WHAT HAVE I BEEN READING?